Strzok-gate and the Mueller cover-up

 Some time ago I made exactly the same point about the indictments against Paul Manafort and Rick Gates and about the indictment against George Papadopoulos.

 Those indictments were issued directly after the Wall Street Journal published an editorial saying that Mueller should resign.

 The indictment against Manafort and Gates looks sloppy and rushed.
-Perhaps I am wrong but there has to be at least a suspicion that the indictments were hurriedly issued to still criticism of Mueller of the kind that was no appearing in the Wall Street Journal.
+Perhaps I am wrong but there has to be at least a suspicion that the indictments were issued in a hurry to still criticism of Mueller of the kind that was now appearing in the Wall Street Journal.

-Presumably the reason the indictment against Flynn was delayed was because his lawyers had just signalled Flynn’s interest in a plea bargain.
+Presumably the reason the indictment against Flynn was delayed was because his lawyers had just signalled Flynn’s interest in a plea bargain, and it took a few more weeks of negotiating to work that out.

-I would suggest that it is the Wall Street Journal editorial which explains Mueller’s and Rosenstein’s behaviour and the way Mueller has conducted the investigation up to now.
+It is the Wall Street Journal editorial which in fact provides the answer to Mueller’s and Rosenstein’s otherwise strange behaviour and to the way that Mueller has conducted the investigation up to now.

-The Wall Street Journal in its editorial said that Mueller’s past as the FBI’s Director meant that he is too close to the FBI to take an objective view of its actions.
+The Wall Street Journal’s editorial says that Mueller’s past as the FBI’s Director means that he is too close to the FBI to take an objective view of its actions.

 In fact the Wall Street Journal was more right than it perhaps realised.
-It is now becoming increasingly clear that the FBI’s actions are open to very serious criticism, and that Mueller is simply not the person who can be trusted to take an objective view of them.
+It is now becoming increasingly clear that the FBI’s actions are open to very serious criticism to say the least, and that Mueller is simply not the person who can be trusted to take an objective view of those actions.

 Over the course of the 2016 election the FBI cleared Hillary Clinton over her illegal use of a private server to route classified emails whilst she was Secretary of State though it is universally agreed that she broke the law by doing so.

-The FBI does not seem to have even investigated Hillary Clinton for possible obstruction of justice after it also became known that she had actually destroyed thousands of her emails which passed through her private server.
+The FBI does not seem to have even considered investigating Hillary Clinton for possible obstruction of justice after it also became known that she had actually destroyed thousands of her emails which passed through her private server, though that was an obvious thing to do.

-It is universally agreed that the FBI’s then Director – Mueller’s friend James Comey – broke protocols by doing this.
+It is universally agreed that the FBI’s then Director – Mueller’s friend James Comey – broke protocols by the way he announced that Hillary Clinton had been cleared.

-It is of course also the case that by failing to bring charges against Hillary Clinton the FBI ensured that she would win the Democratic Party’s nomination, and that she rather than Bernie Sanders would face off against Donald Trump in the election in the autumn.
+By failing to bring charges against Hillary Clinton the FBI ensured that she would win the Democratic Party’s nomination, and that she not Bernie Sanders would face off against Donald Trump in the election in the autumn.

+That is important because though the eventual – completely unexpected – election outcome was that Donald Trump won the election, which Hillary Clinton lost, every opinion poll which I have seen suggests that if the election had been between Bernie Sanders and Donald Trump then Bernie Sanders would have won by a landslide.

+In other words it was because of the FBI’s actions in the first half of 2016 that Bernie Sanders is not now the President of the United States.

-In addition instead of independently investigating the claims that the Russians had hacked the DNC’s and John Podesta’s computers the FBI simply accepted the opinion of an expert – Crowdstrike – paid for by the DNC that the hacks had taken place and that the Russians were the perpetrators.
+In addition instead of independently investigating the DNC’s claims that the Russians had hacked the DNC’s and John Podesta’s computers, the FBI simply accepted the opinion of an expert – Crowdstrike – paid for by the DNC, which it is now known was partly funded and was entirely controlled by the Hillary Clinton campaign, that hacks of those computers had actually taken place and that the Russians were the perpetrators.

-As a result Hillary Clinton was able to say during the election that the reason emails which had passed through those computers and which showed her and her campaign in a bad light were only being published by Wikileaks because the Russians had stolen them in order to help Donald Trump.
+As a result Hillary Clinton was able to say during the election that the reason emails which had passed through those computers and which showed her and her campaign in a bad light were being published by Wikileaks was because the Russians had stolen the emails by hacking the computers in order to help Donald Trump.

-It is now known that the FBI also met with Christopher Steele, the compiler of the Trump Dossier, who is now known to have been in the pay of the DNC and Hillary Clinton’s campaign in July 2016, shortly before the Russiagate investigation was launched.
+It is now known that the FBI also met with Christopher Steele, the compiler of the Trump Dossier, who is now known to have been in the pay of the DNC and Hillary Clinton’s campaign.
+The first meeting apparently took place in early July 2016, shortly before the Russiagate investigation was launched.

-Whilst there is some confusion about whether the FBI actually paid Steele for his information, it is now known that Steele was in contact with the FBI throughout the election and after, and that the FBI gave credence to his work.
+Whilst there is some confusion about whether the FBI actually paid Steele for his information, it is now known that Steele was in contact with the FBI throughout the election and continued to be so after, and that the FBI gave credence to his work.

 Recently it has also come to light that Steele was also directly in touch with Obama’s Justice Department, a fact which was only disclosed recently.